ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 Bug reports and pull requests are welcome on GitHub at [https://github.com/ignacio-chiazzo/ruby_whatsapp_sdk](https://github.com/ignacio-chiazzo/ruby_whatsapp_sdk) This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 If you want a feature to be implemented in the gem, please, open an issue and we will take a look as soon as we can.

+Do you want to contribute and are unsure where to start?
+Ping me on Twitter, and I will help you!

 ## License